Van der Waals Forces

 There are two types of van der Waals forces [1-7].

 London dispersion forces are intermolecular forces that occur between two atoms or two nonpolar molecules due to the motion of electrons.
 An atom consists of a nucleus and electrons that move in orbits.
 At any time, the electrons can cluster around one part of the atom.
-As a result, the atom becomes negatively charged at one end and positively charges at the other end, resulting in an instantaneous dipole.
+As a result, the atom becomes negatively charged at one end and positively charged at the other end, resulting in an instantaneous dipole.
 This weak and temporary dipole then influences neighboring atoms through electrostatic attraction and repulsion, thereby inducing dipoles.
 The induced dipoles are feebly attracted to one another.
 The strength of dispersion forces increases as the number of electrons in the atoms or nonpolar molecules increases.

 These forces are named after Fritz London, who first proposed their existence in 1930.